sf-wdi-22-23/modules-23/w10-mean/d3_dusk_custom_directives/README.md

 ## Custom Directives - Intro (10 mins)

-As you've seen by now, a huge amount of the code you work with in Angular are directives.
+As you've seen by now, directives make up a huge amount of the code you work with in Angular.
 Angular was designed to be an extension of HTML - a way to have custom-defined interactive tags of your own making.

-While we've been getting good at using the directives that come with Angular, it's time to start seeing what we can do if we start making some up.
+While we've been leveling up at using the directives that come with Angular, it's time to see what we can do if we start making some up.

 One of the most obvious _uses_ of this is when you've got repetitive code to render some information or data.
 If you're using a bunch of tags all over the place, it's a simple DRY principle – you might forget a tag or decide to change something and have to change it in a million places.

 By extracting it to a custom directive, we can just reference that directive whenever we need to use it and not worry about repeating the code to render it.

 #### Real World Example

 As an example, we're going to mess around with duplicating something that's becoming a common pattern in interface design – the concept of a card.
 Applications like Twitter, Pinterest, Facebook, and a lot more are moving towards this design pattern.

 <img width="571" alt="Twitter" src="https://cloud.githubusercontent.com/assets/25366/9665317/4f8a5e56-5224-11e5-9b9c-fe62d8a6cdf4.png">